EEN421/EEN421.github.io/_posts/💡 KQL Toolbox #3 — Which Event ID Noises Up Your Logs (and Who’s Causing It)?.md

 SecurityEvent                       // <--Define the table to query
 | where TimeGenerated > ago(30d)    // <--Query the last 30 days
 | summarize count() by EventID      // <--Return number of hits per EventID
+| sort by count_ desc               // <--Bring heavy hitters to the top
 | take 10                           // <--Take the top 10
-| render columnchart                // <--Helps visualize which EventIDs are the heavy hitters
+| render columnchart                // <--Helps visualize which EventIDs are outliers
 ```

 ![](/assets/img/KQL%20Toolbox/3/3kql1.png)